Archomeda/gw2-addon-loader/docs/faq.md

   Right now it doesn't contain much else than that, but it might be expanded upon in the future.
   If you don't require the debug features, please disable them.

-Why is &lt;insert some mod name&gt; not working?
+Why is &lt;insert some addon name&gt; not working?
 : Are you sure it's compatible and that you placed it in the correct folder?
+  If it's a legacy addon and it crashes your game, your best bet is to ask the developer of the addon to make it compatible.
+  Support for legacy addons will be given a low priority here.
-  If it's not compatible, the addon loader won't show you the addon in the list by default.
+  If it's not showing up in the list, it might not be compatible at all.
-  You can enable the listing for incompatible addons in the settings.
-  However, this won't allow you to enable those addons.
+  You can enable the listing for incompatible addons in the settings, however this won't allow you to enable those addons.
-  If the addon is incompatible, please contact the author of that addon and ask them to make it compatible.
+  Please contact the developer of the addon to make it compatible.

 How do I make my addon compatible?
 : Go to the [repository][repository] and check out the readme and the provided examples.